hbstraining/vue/course 1/course-notes/part-6.md

 <button class="btn btn-primary" @click="saveItem">Save it</button>
 ```

-You may be wondering why we don't reference the `saveItem` method in the code above with parens like `saveItem()`, and the reason is that Vue is smart enough to understand when the name references a variable or a method based on what exists in the Vue instance.
+You may be wondering why we don't reference the `saveItem` method in the code above with parens like `saveItem()`, and the reason is that Vue is smart enough to understand when the name references a variable and when it references method based on what exists in the Vue instance.

-One way to improve the application would be to clear out the user's input once the item has been added to the array.
-To do this regardless of how the item is added, simple add a line to the `saveItem` method.
+Another way to improve the application would be to clear out the user's input once the item has been added to the array.
+To do this regardless of where the item is added, simply add the following line to the `saveItem` method.

 ```js
 saveItem() {